Codecademy/docs/README.md

 To make the Codepedia vision clearer, [we even created a demo site](https://codecademy.github.io/codepedia/)!
 The UI is liable to change a lot, but the basic principles are there.

-## What Stage of Development Are We in Right Now?
+## What stage of development are we in right now?
 Right now we're trying to create a baseline of great content.
 We have an engineering team work on improving the UI of Codepedia in Q2, after which we'll put the content and the UI together and release to the world!

 ## Content Types